handong1587/handong1587.github.io/_posts/leisure/2015-08-29-short-comments-on-movies.md

 {{ page.title }}
 ================

-*The Bourne I,II,III* : Jason Bourne is cool.
+*The Bourne I,II,III*: Jason Bourne is cool.
 Love it!

 *The Bourne Legacy (2014)* : Compared to original *The Bourne* trilogy, maybe this one is .. boring?

+*Kill Bill (2003)*: I happened to know that the original Volume 1 contains a crazy 88 fight scene - it was so bloody and violent that Quentin Tarantino had to make the famous fight scene black and white.
+Pity that I couldn't find the uncensored one..

 (2012-01-26) *Psycho (1960)*: